dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 | Brazil | 190.09999999999997 | 5 | 38.01999... |

 It runs.
 It's directionally correct.
-But it would never go in front of a marketing director as-is — raw floating point decimals, no ranking, no percentage of total, no comments, and a reserved word (`avg`) used as an alias.
+But it would never go in front of a marketing director as-is.
+Raw floating point decimals, no ranking, no percentage of total, no comments, and a reserved word (`avg`) used as an alias.

 ---

-**Then — using my structured prompt framework:**

-After applying the Persona, Task, Context, Constraints, Format, References, Audience, and Evaluate framework, the AI returned a materially better first draft:
+**Using the refined prompt, the AI returned this:**

 ```sql
 -- ============================================================
 -- Revenue Summary by Country